haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

 * [How GitHub uses GitHub to build GitHub](http://zachholman.com/talk/how-github-uses-github-to-build-github/)

 _PS: If you liked this post [follow me on Twitter](https://twitter.com/haacked) for interesting links and my wild observations about pointless drivel_

+_PPS_: For Windows users, these aliases don't require using Git Bash.
+They work in PowerShell and CMD when msysgit is in your path.
+For example, if you install GitHub for Windows and use the GitHub Shell, these all work fine.